Sankhya-S/NVIDIA_Clinicians_Assistant/README.md

 - The sampling pool feature, which helps us maintain context accuracy
 - The persona system, which lets us tailor responses based on user expertise level

+#### What Are Multi-hop Queries?

+Think of multi-hop queries as connecting the dots between different pieces of information across multiple documents.
+Instead of just getting an answer from a single source, we're building relationships between documents to create more sophisticated and nuanced queries.

+**The Process**

+Step 1: Document Loading

+Step 2: Creating the Knowledge Graph

+- We create a base knowledge graph where each document becomes a node.

+Step 3: Setting Up Our Tools

+- An LLM (Large Language Model)

+- An embedding model

+Step 4: Extractors and Relationship Builders

+We use four key tools:

+- A headline extractor to pull out important headers
+- A headline splitter to break documents into manageable chunks
+- A keyphrase extractor to identify important concepts
+- An Entitiy extractor to identify important entities mentioned in the document
+- An overlap score builder to create connections between documents

+Step 5: Configuring Personas

+To make our queries more realistic and targeted, we create personas.

+In our case, we have three different personas.

+- Clinical Care Coordinator
+- Medical Researcher
+- Healthcare Provider

+Step 6: Query Generation

+- Finding qualified pairs of nodes based on their relationships
+- Matching keyphrases with our personas
+- Creating combinations of nodes, personas, and query styles
+- Sampling to get our final queries

 <img width="915" alt="image" src="https://github.com/user-attachments/assets/816644ad-2c7a-4194-8605-7442f8f8e7e4">

 **Key Findings**

 A visualization appears to show a medical document network where:

 1. Medical documents (green nodes) are densely clustered in the center and highly interconnected